n4-networks/openusp-docs/README.md

 # Welcome

-We are glad that you are visiting this repo.
-It has all the documentation of openusp repository.
+We are glad that you are visiting this repository.
+However we would like to invite you to visit our permanent website at https://openusp.io.

-Please visit https://docs.openusp.io for readable documentation of OpenUSP

 OpenUSP Source Code: https://github.com/n4-networks/openusp

 Thank you!
-- OpenUSP team
+- OpenUSP Team